Jagnole/CFB-27-Team-Builder-Helper-Schema-Editor/README.md

   Confirmed working: writes both fields the game actually reads.
 - **Helmet materials** — pick a shell finish by school/year/color and the matching accessory material gets set automatically.
+- **Vendor Decal picker + gallery** — swap jersey/pants/socks decal brand and
+  material (Nike, Adidas, Jumpman, Under Armour, New Balance) in one click.
+  Gallery view shows a live color preview of each decal, not just a name.
+- **Decal Tint** — apply this team's real colors, or a custom palette you set yourself, into the vendor decal's tint fields across jersey, pants, and socks at once.
+One shared palette, not per-piece — Apply All always writes the same colors everywhere.
+- **Team Colors reference** — a static, always-accurate readout of this payload's real school colors, for reference while working anywhere else in the tool.
+- **Number Color** — tint jersey numbers per channel.
+Channel counts for 193 fonts are grounded in real data (a batch analysis of 257 teams' actual exports), not guessed per font.
+- **Number Spacing** — adjust horizontal kerning between digits, with a Reset back to whatever value the font started at.
+- **Mask & Stripe Studio** — a separate tab for compositing an uploaded texture onto collar/chest decal masks or helmet stripe patterns, with per-region color/texture assignment.
+Exports a PNG for manual upload through Team Builder's own custom texture tool — doesn't touch the JSON payload at all.
 - **Reset to loaded** — revert every edit back to exactly what was fetched, with one click.
 - Runs entirely locally.
 Nothing is sent anywhere except EA's own servers (to fetch the team you already have open) and back to your own browser.

+## Screenshots

+*(Add a screenshot of the editor panel here — Connection / Payload / Structured fields / Push back.)*

 ## Installation